jfversluis/Plugin.Maui.Exif/README.md

 <uses-permission android:name="android.permission.READ_MEDIA_IMAGES" />
 ```
 > [!NOTE]
-> While picking images using `MediaPicker`, the images may lose GPS EXIF data due to Android privacy restrictions  and the underlying APIs used in `MediaPicker` (Android API 29+).
+> When using `MediaPicker.PickPhotoAsync()`, the selected image may not include GPS EXIF data due to Android privacy restrictions (API 29+).
->If you want to access GPS info for these images as well, you need to declare and request the `ACCESS_MEDIA_LOCATION`  runtime permission.
+> To access GPS metadata in this case, you must declare and request the `ACCESS_MEDIA_LOCATION` runtime permission.
+>
+> When using `MediaPicker.CapturePhotoAsync()`, the GPS data may be missing unless your app has location permissions (`ACCESS_FINE_LOCATION` or `ACCESS_COARSE_LOCATION`) and the selected camera app supports embedding location info.
+> Note that the camera app behavior varies across devices and cannot be controlled by your app.

 ### iOS
 No special permissions required for reading EXIF data from files accessible to your app.